Khrustal/Large-csv-sorter/README.md

 - **`org.example.FileHelper`**: Provides methods for file handling and sorting of records.
 - **`org.example.helper.SorterHelper`**: Contains helper functions for file operations such as reading headers, extracting first fields, and deleting temporary files.
 - **`org.example.LineReader`**: Handles reading lines from temporary files and adding them to a priority queue.
-- **`org.example.CsvSorter`**: The main class for sorting CSV files using a multi-way merge approach.
+- **`org.example.Application`**: The main class for sorting CSV files using a multi-way merge approach.